 Charles Spurgeon offers penetrating clarity on meekness:

 "With such a happy, contented spirit as that, those who are meek do not quarrel with God.
 They do not talk, as some foolish people do, of having been born under a wrong planet, and placed in circumstances unfavorable to their development.
 And even when they are smitten by God's rod, they do not rebel against him, and call him a hard Master; but they are either dumb with silence and open not their mouth because God hath done it, or if they do speak, it is to ask for grace that the trial they are enduring may be sanctified to them, or they may even rise so high in grace as to glory in infirmities, that the power of Christ may rest upon them."

 Spurgeon's words echo Vines' interpretation,

-"In its deeper use in Scripture, in which is has a fuller, deeper significance that in nonscriptural Greek writings, it consists not in a person's "outward behavior only; nor yet in his relations to his fellow-men; as little in his mere natural disposition, Rather it is an inwroght grace of the soul; and the exercises of it are first and chiefly towards God.
-It is the temper of spirit in which we accept His dealing with us as good, and therefore without disputing or resisting..."
+"In its deeper use in Scripture, in which it has a fuller, deeper significance that in nonscriptural Greek writings, it consists not in a person's "outward behavior only; nor yet in his relations to his fellow-men; as little in his mere natural disposition, Rather it is an inwrought grace of the soul, and the exercises of it are first and chiefly towards God.
+It is the temper of spirit in which we accept His dealings with us as good, and therefore without disputing or resisting..."

 As you will see, the following men in the Bible emulate meekness in this way.